DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

 \subsection{Ablation Study}

-To evaluate the contribution of each component on attitude evolution, we conduct ablation experiments on the Xinjiang Cotton dataset, and the results are shown in Table \ref{ablation}.
+To evaluate the contributions of each component on attitude evolution, we conduct ablation experiments on the Xinjiang Cotton dataset.

-\textbf{Core Agent Selection} When the dynamic hierarchy (DH) module is replaced by fixed or random strategies, the performance degrades significantly, indicating that the accuracy of recent simulators is markedly affected when the number of core agent is limited.
-Models considering spread influence or content diversity alone exhibit slight performance degradation, yet still outperform fixed and random strategies.
-In contrast, our dynamic hierarchy module, considering both factors, achieves a balance between simulation accuracy and scale.
+\textbf{Agent Roles Assignment:} To evaluate the effectiveness of role-switching, we replace the dynamic hierarchy module with the selection strategies used in existing simulators, with the results shown in Fig. \ref{ablation3}.
+When replacing DH with fixed or random strategies, the performance in predicting attitude evolution degrades significantly, with differences of 0.053 and 0.201 in $\Delta$Bias, and 0.027 and 0.085 in $\Delta$Div, respectively.
+This result confirms that the accuracy of existing simulators is greatly affected when the number of core agents is finite.
+The strategy that considers only spread influence or content diversity shows slight performance degradation, but still outperforms the fixed and random strategies.
+In contrast, our dynamic hierarchy, which accounts for both factors to select core agents, strikes a balance between simulation accuracy and scalability, successfully replicating real-world attitude dynamics, even with a finite number of core agents.